MicrosoftDocs/sql-docs/docs/reporting-services/report-design/indicators-report-builder-and-ssrs.md

  Depending on how you want to depict the data value, gauges might be more effective than indicators.
 For more information, see [Gauges &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/gauges-report-builder-and-ssrs.md).

 ##  <a name="ChoosingIndicatorTypes"></a> Choosing the Indicator Type to Use
- Using the right indicator set is key to instantly communicating the meaning of the data, whether the data is in a detail row or row or column group in a table or matrix, or by itself in the report body or dashboard.
+ Using the right indicator set is key to instantly communicating the meaning of the data, whether the data is in a detail row, or in a row or column group in a table or matrix, or by itself in the report body or dashboard.
 The built-in indicator sets have three or more icons.
 The icons can vary by shape, color, or both.
 Each icon communicates a different data state.

  The following table lists the built-in indicator sets and describes some common uses of them.